Skincare and Serenity

-For a richer cream, my go-to is SkinMedica Replenishing Cream.
+Another favorite of mine is SkinMedica Replenishi Hydrating Cream.
 And when your skin feels a little irritated (or downright angry), nothing works better than Eucerin Q10 Anti-Wrinkle Cream.
 Yes, it may feel like you're smearing a pat of butter on your face, but it soothes like nothing else.
 It's not the best for wearing under makeup (it's so rich), but it's a dream for nighttime.

 Dermatologists recommend using SPF 30 or higher during the day.
 Apply sunscreen after moisturizer, and if you're using a serum, this goes on before your moisturizer.

-I always look for mineral sunscreen (aka physical sunscreen), as it's less likely to cause irritation and offers protection from both UVA and UVB rays.
-Although untinted mineral sunscreens can leave you looking ashen, there are some that keep this to a minimum.
+I always look for mineral sunscreen (a physical sunscreen), as it's less likely to cause irritation and offers protection from UVA and UVB rays.
+Although untinted mineral sunscreens can leave you looking ashen, some keep this to a minimum.

 A retinoid product is your best bet (short of surgery) to fight wrinkles and aging.
 Retinoids come in several strengths.
 But start with the weakest (0.25%) and use once a week or every other day until your skin adjusts.
-Only use at night time, and if you have super-sensitive skin, apply after moisturizer.
+Only use it at night, and if you have super-sensitive skin, apply it after moisturizer.
 Your complexion may look worse and peel like crazy before getting better but it'll be worth it in the end.
 SkinMedica Retinol Complex is a worthy splurge.
-And a good drug store option is Cerave Resurfacing Retinol Serum.
+And a good drugstore option is Cerave Resurfacing Retinol Serum.

-Alpha hydroxy acids are excellent exfoliators, but they can be harsh for sensitive skin.
+Alpha hydroxy acids are excellent exfoliators but can be harsh on sensitive skin.
 Clinique's Turnaround Accelerated Renewal Serum contains a gentler acid (polyhydroxy) that hasn't bothered my skin and feels lovely!

 Don't forget to indulge in some pampering too.
 Take that meditation class, enroll in yoga, or relax in the bathtub.
 If you enjoy soaking in the tub, why not have a honey facial at the same time?
 Just spread a generous blob of raw honey on your face and leave it on for about 20 minutes.
 Honey is a fantastic moisturizer and gentle exfoliant, and it can even promote collagen building.